-A Sure.
-Briefly, it came about as the initial presentation of Mr. Lane with Fish and Wildlife, that there was a potential problem in New Mexico of loss of birds.
+Sure.
+Briefly, it came about as the initial presentation of Mr. Lane with Fish and Wildlife,

 Mr. LeMay called for a meeting with industry in attendance to hear the problem and decided to try and form an industry advisory committee to -- to make some recommendations regarding what might be done to alleviate the problem.